-A student may be placed on probation for academic or behavioural reasons as outlined in specific program policies.
+A student may be placed on probation for academic or behavioural reasons as outlined in specific departmental policies.
 Students may appeal a grade or other decisions by following the student appeals procedure.

-TRANSCRIPT OF MARKS
+TRANSCRIPTS OF MARKS

 Upon receipt of a written request by the student, the Admissions and Records office will mail an official transcript directly to an institution, agency, or employer named in the request.
 The transcript will show the student's complete academic record (including GPA) at Selkirk College.
 Transcripts may take up to one week to process.
 A fee of \$5.00 is charged for this service.
 Fees must be paid in advance of mailing.
-Transcript Request Forms are available from the Admissions and Records office
+Transcript Request Forms are available from the Admissions and Records office or on-line at http://selkirk.ca/students/transcript-requests/.